A timeline overview

 - Physical offices

 - Not outsource its core income generating activities outside Belize.
-However, an included entity may outsource its COGS to a Belize licensed person called managing agent.
+However, an included entity may outsource its CIGA to a Belize licensed person called managing agent.

 - Demonstrate substantial economic presence in Belize in terms of: